 - What do I need to stop doing?

-I tend to ask these questions in that order, but I often skip around, too.
-Answering one can lend a lot of insight into how to answer another.
+I tend to ask the questions in that order, but I might skip around, too.
+Answering one can lend insight into how to answer another.

 What If I Can’t Take Time Off?